grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 **Use protocol-based scripts to generate majority of the load.** When writing the test scenario, use the protocol-based requests to simulate most of the traffic and use fewer VUs for the browser-based requests.
 Relying on the protocol-level traffic helps keep resource utilization on load generators down.

+## Execution considerations

+When you run tests, consider the test environment and the load generator location.

 ### Run your tests in the appropriate environment

 Testing in pre-production environments and in production environments both add value.